Truexbanan/tictac/README.md

 # Tic-Tac-Toe Console Game

 This is a simple console-based Tic-Tac-Toe game implemented in Java.
-You can play against an AI opponent with different difficulty levels.
+You can play against a computer opponent with different difficulty levels.

 ## How to Play